 Many US citizens consider the right to vote one of our most fundamental–we fought a war over representation, after all—but they do not realize that a felony conviction, in many states, can cause a citizen to lose that fundamental right, even after time has been served and the ex-felon is done with state supervision.

 The practice of felony disenfranchisement in the US is still hotly debated today.
 Statistics from The Sentencing Project show that felony disenfranchisement disproportionately harms people of color, especially black voters.
 For example, statistics gathered prior to this presidential election show that felony disenfranchisement laws blocked 5.85 million otherwise qualified citizens from voting—2.5% of the total electorate, but 7.7% of black voters.
 In certain places, this racially disparate impact is more profound: Florida, Virginia, and Kentucky disenfranchise 20% of their black voters.

-This election, 6.1 million Americans were unable to vote because of their criminal convictions.
 Such statistics are eye catching, but the secondary consequences that follow from this disenfranchisement are harder to spot.
 What happens to a person’s civic engagement after brushes with the criminal justice system?
 What happens to communities when large proportions of those communities are unable to vote?

 Currently, every state except Maine and Vermont prevents felons from voting while in prison; and the majority of states ban felons from voting while on parole and while on probation.
 Depending on the circumstances, 8 states ban ex-felons from voting even after they’re finished with all state supervision.

 Additionally, according to The Sentencing Project: “Each state has developed its own process of restoring voting rights to ex-offenders, but most of these restoration processes are so cumbersome that relatively few persons are able to take advantage of them.”
 Even if an ex-felon has served his time and by law should have his right to vote restored, the burden of restoration can be high.